 Complete the Online Health history and Immunization Form

 Prior to arriving on campus it is mandatory for incoming students to complete the online health history and immunization form.
-The preferred deadline* for Fall semester is June 15, for Spring semester December 15.
+The preferred deadline* for Fall semester is June 15.
 The Duke NetID is required to access this form.
 To review the health and immunization compliance requirements and access the form, as well as review information regarding the Duke Student Health Insurance Policy, which is required for international students, visit the Duke Student Health Center website.

 * While the preferred deadline is June 15 to ensure there are no delays with processing your paperwork, records will be accepted after this date.
 Immunization forms should be submitted before your arrival on campus.
 If you do not complete your required immunizations, you will be withdrawn from the university after 30 days. *